ucb-bar/chipyard/docs/Chipyard-Basics/Configs-Parameters-Mixins.rst

         someLength = 256)
   })

-This next example shows a "higher-level" additive Config fragment that uses prior parameters that were set to derive other parameters.
+This next example shows a "higher-level" additive config fragment that uses prior parameters that were set to derive other parameters.

 .. _complex-config-example:
 .. code-block:: scala